Jewels of the Adriatic Cruise

 Projected Dates: September 29-October 2, 2018 • 4 Days • Price TBA

 We will be offering a NEW Extension to the Jewels of the Adriatic tour in 2018!

-When the cruise ends in Split, Croatia, travelers will either fly home from Split or continue on the optional extension to Plitvice Lakes National Park, finishing at Zagreb, capital of Croatia.
+When the cruise ends, travelers will either fly home or continue on the optional extension to Plitvice Lakes National Park, finishing at Zagreb, capital of Croatia.
 Plitvice Lakes was added to the UNESCO World Heritage List in 1979 because of its stunning series of gorgeous lakes, caves and waterfalls, carved out of a mountainous, karst limestone region.
 We plan to use the extensive series of boardwalks amongst these lakes and waterfalls to chart a brand new walk!
 We’ll also spend a day exploring Zagreb before returning home.

 Now accepting Early Bird deposits on this 2018 tour!
 An Early Bird is a $50 deposit that holds your spot during the planning stages of a trip, when we don’t have a set itinerary or dates.
 Early Birds are always refundable!

 The Adriatic Sea is that ancient Mediterranean buffer between Europe’s Italian Peninsula and Balkan Peninsula.
 It links these two spheres of Europe historically, economically, and culturally, yet the differences between the two peninsulas are vast and intriguing.

 The Balkan side is bordered by a disproportionately long Croatian shoreline, bejeweled with over one thousand sun-drenched islands sharing much that is culturally Croatia, yet each with a distinctive ambience, story, and flair.
 Cruising the islands has stirred the imagination of travelers for eons, interrupted, in modern times by post-World War II Yugoslavian communism, then even more so by the Yugoslavian Wars of the 1990s.